HwWobbe/Wip-Main/README.md

 - TnT
+  - Jr wants other domainNames(s)
+    - push for YourData (.net & . org )use
   - RePlan for recent developments
     - apply daily PulseH updates until the top Topic emphasis is reduced
       - progress with microsoft Mail is apparent